20 May, 2016

 Income Generation Projects in Rural Areas

-Today the rural poor rely on markets that are informal, often monopolised and not intended to meet their needs.
-It is obvious that the bulk of rural population is not well integrated into the national economy and cannot use its benefits.
-Under these circumstances new ideas, remedial methods and approaches were required for the improvement and recovery of the situation (Koti Irrigation Project, 2012).
-Over the past few years the Swiss Agency for Development and Cooperation (SDC) introduced Making Markets Work for the Poor (M4P) innovative approach to poverty reduction in the rural South of Armenia.
-One of these projects was successfully implemented jointly with Shen and Intercooperation (Switzerland) in Meghri region (M4P Meghri).
-The central idea of M4P is that the poor are dependent on market systems for their livelihoods.
-Therefore, changing those market systems to work more effectively and sustainably for the latter contributes to the improvement of their livelihoods and, consequently, to the reduction of poverty.
+Today the rural poor rely on markets that are informal, often monopolised and not intended to meet their basic needs.
+Under these circumstances Shen generated new ideas and approaches for improvement and recovery of the situation ((e.g. Koti Irrigation Project, 2012) , (Koti Horticulture Development Project Report, 2013) ).
+In 2010 we started to implement Making Markets Work for the Poor (M4P) innovative approach to sustainably tackle poverty ((e.g. M4P Meghri)).
+The central idea of M4P is that since the poor are dependent on market systems therefore change of the latter for the benefit of rural producers contributes to the improvement of their livelihoods and, consequently, to the consistent reduction of the poverty.

 Our strategy is to support maximum number of beneficiaries in strengthening operating value chains by applying various facilitative approaches (Apricot Value Chain in Armenia, 2012).
 Therefore we try to boost activities that potentially result in substantial quality agricultural produce providing higher income for the entire community.
 We also believe that our best contribution to the well-being of the vulnerable communities will be empowering them to meet their own needs themselves.